-The French expression "J'ai une dent contre lui" revealed
+The French idiom "J'ai une dent contre lui" revealed

 What does it mean exactly?